simul/simul.github.io/ref/simul/sky/baseskyrenderer.md

 ### void ReloadTextures()
 Platform-dependent function to reload the textures - only use this for debug purposes.
 <a name="Render2DFades"></a>
-### bool Render2DFades(simul::crossplatform::DeviceContext deviceContext, int numDist, int numElev)
+### bool Render2DFades(simul::crossplatform::GraphicsDeviceContext deviceContext, int numDist, int numElev)
 This fills in the 2D atmospheric fade textures once per-frame from the keyframed 3D fade textures.
 <a name="RenderAurora"></a>
-### void RenderAurora(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure, simul::crossplatform::Quaterniond cloudWindowOrigin)
+### void RenderAurora(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure, simul::crossplatform::Quaterniond cloudWindowOrigin)
 Draw the Aurora
 <a name="RenderCelestialDisplay"></a>
-### void RenderCelestialDisplay(simul::crossplatform::DeviceContext context, float y_heading)
+### void RenderCelestialDisplay(simul::crossplatform::GraphicsDeviceContext context, float y_heading)
 Draw sidereal and geographic information to screen
 <a name="RenderFades"></a>
-### bool RenderFades(simul::crossplatform::DeviceContext deviceContext, int view_id, int x, int y, int w, int h)
+### bool RenderFades(simul::crossplatform::GraphicsDeviceContext deviceContext, int view_id, int x, int y, int w, int h)
 Draw the 2D fades to screen for debugging.
 <a name="RenderIlluminationBuffer"></a>
-### void RenderIlluminationBuffer(simul::crossplatform::DeviceContext deviceContext)
+### void RenderIlluminationBuffer(simul::crossplatform::GraphicsDeviceContext deviceContext)
 Perform any necessary updates to the renderer's textures - particularly the loss, inscatter and skylight textures - at the start of a frame.
 This is called from simul::clouds::BaseWeatherRenderer::PreRenderUpdate().
 <a name="RenderLightingQueryResultsText"></a>
-### void RenderLightingQueryResultsText(simul::crossplatform::DeviceContext deviceContext, int x, int y)
+### void RenderLightingQueryResultsText(simul::crossplatform::GraphicsDeviceContext deviceContext, int x, int y)
 Display LightingQueryResults to screen for debugging
 <a name="RenderPlanet"></a>
-### void RenderPlanet(simul::crossplatform::DeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture tex, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float rad, float dir, float colr, bool do_lighting, float exposure)
+### void RenderPlanet(simul::crossplatform::GraphicsDeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture tex, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float rad, float dir, float colr, bool do_lighting, float exposure)
 This is called by RenderPlanets to render a planet with texture tex, angular radius radradians, in direction dir(x,y,z), with colour colr.
 If do_lightingis true, the planet will be directionally-lit - e.g. moon phases.
 <a name="RenderPlanets"></a>
-### void RenderPlanets(simul::crossplatform::DeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
+### void RenderPlanets(simul::crossplatform::GraphicsDeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
 Draw planets in the sky, e.g. the Moon.
 <a name="RenderPointStars"></a>
-### bool RenderPointStars(simul::crossplatform::DeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float, float, int)
+### bool RenderPointStars(simul::crossplatform::GraphicsDeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float, float, int)
 Draw the stars.
 <a name="RenderSun"></a>
-### void RenderSun(simul::crossplatform::DeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
+### void RenderSun(simul::crossplatform::GraphicsDeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
 Draw the sun.
 <a name="RestoreDeviceObjects"></a>
 ### void RestoreDeviceObjects(simul::crossplatform::RenderPlatform renderPlatform)